Best Steps To Grow Bok Choy In Containers

 How Long Does Bok Choy Last?

-Depending on how you've stored it, bok choy can last for a while.
-It can last three to six days in the refrigerator if it is kept properly.
+Depending on how you've stored it, bok choy can last a while.
+It can last three to six days in the refrigerator if kept properly.

-You should keep it in the refrigerator in a plastic bag to extend its shelf life and only wash it before using it.
+You should keep it in a plastic bag in the refrigerator to extend its shelf life and only wash it before using it.

 Bok choy will keep its best quality and be safe to eat for a lot longer if you store it in the freezer for up to a year.
-If your bok choy has become unusually soft or appears discoloured, it is no longer safe to eat.
+If your bok choy has become unusually soft or appears discoloured, eating is no longer safe.

 Conclusion